HectorMF/JLoL/README.md

 ====

 JLoL is a Java wrapper for the League of Legends API with built in data caching and cache timeout to minimize API calls.
+The library provides custom Exception handling as well as LRU replacement for efficient data storage.

 ## Setting Up